 How to access our Key Driver Analysis

-To access our Key Driver Analysis, you first need to create a Key Driver Analysis-supported Flexible Survey Template to a group of at least 30 users and make sure that it includes the Outcome and Driver questions.
+To access our Key Driver Analysis, you first need to create a Key Driver Analysis-supported Flexible Survey Template and make sure that it includes the Outcome and Driver questions.
 You can add more questions to the survey, but they will not be included in the Key Driver Analysis.
+We also recommend that you send the survey to a group of at least 30 users.

 1. You can either schedule a Key Driver Analysis-supported survey from the Content Library or after clicking on the Create Survey button on the Manage Surveys page in the Engage section of the Surveys tab.